 She’d already lost weight.
 Her stomach growled.

 So, she sat begging, sweaty and dirty in the meager shade of an alleyway.
 She still wore only her shift and the shawl, though she was dirty enough that it was difficult to tell where clothing ended and skin began.
 Her arrogance of days past, refusing to wear anything but the rich dresses, now seemed ridiculous to her.
-She’d worn clothing that could have fed her for weeks.
+She’d worn clothing woth enough to have fed her for weeks.
 What had she been thinking?

 She shook her head.
 She’d only been on the streets for a week.
-It seemed bad to her--seemed like an eternity--yet she knew that she’d only just begun to experience the life of the poor.
+Her life seemed bad to her--the week felt like an eternity--yet she knew that she’d only just begun to experience the life of the poor.
 How did they survive?
 Sleeping in alleyways?
 Getting rained on every day?
 Jumping at every sound?
-Feeling so hungry you were tempted to pick at and eat the rotting garbage you found in gutters.
+Feeling so hungry they were tempted to pick at and eat the rotting garbage they found in gutters.
 She’d tried that.
 She’d even managed to keep some down.

 That was the only thing she’d had to eat in two days.